Morning Greetings for Preschoolers

 A morning greeting can set the tone for the entire day.
-Whether you teach in a day care, early learning center or nursery school, selecting the appropriate a.m. starter can get your preschoolers ready for an action-packed day filled with learning and play.
+Whether you teach in a daycare, early learning center or nursery school, selecting the appropriate a.m. starter can get your preschoolers ready for an action-packed day filled with learning and play.
 Choose from a variety of greetings that range from a simple statement to a more elaborate morning meeting.
+Morning greetings can allow for more social skills to be learned and shared between the individual and groups of students, especially around 5 year olds.

 Starting the day with a hello song is a simple yet creative way to engage your preschoolers.
 A cheerful song can provide an upbeat introduction to the day while including the arts in your daily routine.
 Choose a hello song from a preschool activity or music website, or compose your own lyrics.
 Many songs that you can find online are the work of clever educators who substitute hello or morning greeting words for old standards.
 For example, the site Preschool Education features hello songs set to the tune of "Frere Jacques," "Three Blind Mice," "Mary Had a Little Lamb," "The Mulberry Bush," "Happy Birthday" and "The Farmer in the Dell."